Maggie Sullivan

 Instructor, FXB Center for Health & Human Rights, Harvard University

-Maggie Sullivan is a family nurse practitioner and Director of the Oasis Clinic, a multicultural immigrant-friendly clinic at BHCHP.
+Maggie Sullivan is a board-certified family nurse practitioner and Director of the Oasis Clinic, a multicultural clinic at BHCHP.
 A primary care provider with BHCHP since 2009, Maggie works primarily with limited English-speaking (LEP) patients experiencing homelessness.
-She is an Instructor at the FXB Center for Health & Human Rights at Harvard where she teaches about the intersection of homelessness and health, conducts research on immigrant health, and collaborates with the Initiative on Health & Homelessness.
+She became a Fellow of the American Academy of Nursing (FAAN) and a Distinguished Fellow of the National Academies of Practice (FNAP) 2023.
+She is an Instructor and Program Director at the FXB Center for Health & Human Rights at Harvard where she teaches about the intersection of homelessness and health in collaboration with the Initiative on Health & Homelessness.
 She completed her Doctor of Public Health degree at Harvard T.H.
 Chan School of Public Health in May 2020 where she received the Albert Schweitzer Award for public service.
-Her dissertation research focused on improving healthcare delivery to immigrant patients at community health centers in Massachusetts.
+Her dissertation research focused on improving healthcare delivery to patients with limited English proficiency at community health centers in Massachusetts.
 Maggie also works as a clinical consultant with the Massachusetts League of Community Health Center’s farmworker health program and collaborates with Partners In Health in Chiapas, Mexico and Guatemala.
 She conducts forensic asylum evaluations with Harvard Medical School’s Asylum Network and is an Asylum Network Faculty member.
 She received her B.A. from Barnard College in comparative religion and art history.
 She completed a master’s in nursing science at the University of California – San Francisco (UCSF) with a sub-specialty in women’s health.
-Maggie completed a fellowship in farmworker health at a migrant health center in the Salinas Valley of California.
+Maggie completed a fellowship in farmworker health in the Salinas Valley of California.